c-read/bamboo_auto/README.md

 # Installations

 The selenium package is required for Python.
-This can be obtained through npm: <br>
+This can be obtained through pip: <br>

-  - npm install selenium <br>
+  - pip install selenium <br>
   <br>

 Chrome Webdriver is also required and can be found [here](https://chromedriver.storage.googleapis.com/index.html?path=107.0.5304.62/). <br>